Information Template (Not all categories may apply to all committees. Identify any categories that do not apply with an “N/A”.

-Those serving on the Review & Innovation team are the President, the Executive Vice President of Instruction/Support Services, the Senior Vice President of Finance, the Dean of the School of Academics, Education, and Fine Arts, the Dean of the School of Business/Industry Technologies, the Dean of the School of Health and Public Safety, the Dean of the School of Student Access, Development, and Success, the Executive Director of the Office of Accountability, Effectiveness, and Efficiency, and the Executive Assistant to the President.
+Those serving on the Review and Innovation team are the President, the Executive Vice President of Instruction/Support Services, the Senior Vice President of Finance, the Dean of the School of Academics, Education, and Fine Arts, the Dean of the School of Business/Industry Technologies, the Dean of the School of Health and Public Safety, the Dean of the School of Student Access, Development, and Success, the Executive Director of the Office of Accountability, Effectiveness, and Efficiency, and the Executive Assistant to the President.

 The team will be responsible for assessment review and analysis of operating data, annual outcomes, assessments, and program review.
 Each member will be expected to provide recommendations that identify program/area strengths and weaknesses as we incorporate a data based decision making process to best serve the institution for holistic operations.
 Each member will also be expected to serve as a communicator to answer questions or share information with the campus community.

-Note: A Secretary will be elected for a one year term at the first meeting each year.
+Note: A Secretary will be elected for a one-year term at the first meeting each year.